FVITech/WEB2040-SQL/README.md

   1. Prototype refresher on codeschool
   2. Explain the concepts of Schemas and Models
+  >In mongoose, a schema represents the structure of a particular document, either completely or just a portion of the document.
+It's a way to express expected properties and values as well as constraints and indexes.
+A model defines a programming interface for interacting with the database (read, insert, update, etc).
+So a schema answers "what will the data in this collection look like?" and a model provides functionality like "Are there any records matching this query?" or "Add a new document to the collection".

-  3. Review objects and how mongo has keywords
+  3. Review objects and how mongoose has keywords
   4. Setup a Project
-  5. Develop Schemas and check the mongoshell
+  5. Develop Schemas and check the mongo shell

 2. [Design Book Schemas](https://www.udemy.com/mongoosejs-essentials)